irisonia/Algorithms-in-CPP/RadixSortCollection/README.md

 - test.cpp: running examples

 Design considerations:
+- Time efficiency (minimum copying, etc).
-- Unify the logic as much as possible for all the sorts in this collection, divert only when necessary.
+- Write as unified as possible logic for all the sorting options, for clarity and readability.
-- Time efficiency (minimum copying, etc)
-- Clear and simple

 Usages examples:
 ---------------------------------------------------------------